hreynier/SDCS/README.md

 > Treepol is a predictive analytics tool, aiming to highlight the invisible impacts of Green Infrastructure!

->This appplication has been developed by a small team of students at UCL for the SDCSA module at CASA.
+This application has been developed by a *small team of students at **UCL*** for the SDCSA module at CASA.

 Please *leaf* your feedback!!